Skip to content

 The Weak Anthropic Principle (WAP)

-The Weak Anthropic Principle states that the observed values of physical constants and cosmological conditions must be compatible with the existence of carbon-based observers, because those observers are doing the observing.
-This is almost tautologically true.
-We could not find ourselves in a universe where atoms cannot form, because we are made of atoms.
-Our location in cosmic history and space is necessarily constrained by the conditions required for our existence.
+The Weak Anthropic Principle (WAP) says the values of physical constants we observe must allow carbon-based observers to exist, because those observers are doing the observing.
+This is almost true by definition.
+We can’t find ourselves in a universe where atoms can’t form, because we’re made of atoms.
+Our place in cosmic history and space must fit the conditions our existence requires.

-Brandon Carter originally formulated the WAP to counter what he saw as an overcorrection in modern cosmology.
-The Copernican principle - the idea that humanity occupies no privileged position in the universe - had been interpreted by some as meaning that any observation made from our vantage point must be typical of the universe as a whole.
-Carter pointed out this is false: our position is necessarily atypical in certain respects, because we exist in a region and era of the universe where observers can exist.
+Brandon Carter created the WAP to push back against what he saw as an overcorrection in cosmology.
+The Copernican principle - the idea that humans hold no special spot in the universe - had been read by some as meaning anything we see from our vantage point must be typical of the universe as a whole.
+Carter pointed out that’s false: our position must be atypical in some ways, because we exist in a region and era where observers can exist.
 The WAP is a selection effect, not a metaphysical claim.

 The Strong Anthropic Principle (SAP)

-The Strong Anthropic Principle makes the far bolder claim that the universe must have properties that permit the development of observers at some point in its history.
-Where the WAP says “we observe a life-friendly universe because we could not observe any other kind,” the SAP says “the universe must be life-friendly - its structure somehow requires the eventual emergence of consciousness.”
+The Strong Anthropic Principle (SAP) makes a much bolder claim: the universe must have properties that allow observers to develop.
+Where the WAP says “we see a life-friendly universe because we couldn’t see any other kind,” the SAP says “the universe must be life-friendly - its structure somehow requires consciousness to emerge.”

 This is a radically different claim.
 The WAP is an observation about selection effects.
-The SAP is a claim about the nature of reality itself - that consciousness is not an accident but a necessary feature of any possible universe.
-The SAP is far more speculative, far more controversial, and far more consequential for the God question.
+The SAP is a claim about reality itself - that consciousness is not an accident but a required feature of any possible universe.
+The SAP is far more speculative, contested, and consequential for the God question.

 The Pro-God Interpretation